Rockhounding Map & Sites in Kentucky: 90 Locations for Crystal Hunting, Gem Mining & More

 90 locations found in Kentucky

-Kentucky has 90 documented rockhounding and rock hunting sites, including locations for Fossils, Fluorite, and Geodes.
+Kentucky has 90 documented rockhounding and rock hunting sites, including locations for Fossil, Fluorite, and Geode.
 Whether you're crystal hunting, gem mining, or mineral collecting, most sites are on public land and free to access.
 Use the interactive map above to filter by mineral type, location type, and find GPS coordinates for each site.

 Last updated: — 90 verified locations